SpezzaAC/23_BUS0007/Midterm/README.md

 # Spencer Whan - BUS0007
-Midterm can be found within this folder.
+Archive of the midterm can be found within this folder.